dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 overnight.
 But it will happen.
 And they're going to have to rewrite the college economics textbooks for Micro and Macro.

+#### Democracy is Susceptible to Misinformation

 It can be difficult to relay the context of policy decisions to average americans and then retain strategic advantage in the global marketplace.
 China is mostly a closed country and they have so many advantages in this regard.
 We just let people walk on over.

+## Immigration

+#### It's a National Security Issue

 I'm going to write an article on illegal immigration very soon.
 This is mostly a national security issue and it's a long-term problem.
 Again, it's sinister in that it's not a big enough issue to tackle, so no one does.
 The consequences are easier to deal with if we make tough decisions now.
 The tensions are worse if we keep waiting.

-### We Need Well-Research Policy

-#### ..
-Tectonic Cultural Shift
+## Singularity Implies Tectonic Cultural Shift

 There's a lot of change getting ready to go down in the whole world.
 If you've been living under a rock, it stems from technology